-Reduced-price / Free Meals
+Reduced-Price/Free Meals

-To apply for reduced-price or free meals, an application must be filled out, signed and returned to the office of the superintendent of schools.
-This form is available at the superintendent's office.
-The determination of eligibility is made by the superintendent, and all the information provided in the application will be treated confidentially.
+To apply for reduced-price or free meals, an application must be filled out, signed and returned to the school office.
+This form is available in the office and on the school website.
+The determination of eligibility is made by the Nutrition Director, and all the information provided in the application will be treated confidentially.
 Applications may be submitted at any time during the school year.
 Students who receive benefits are treated the same way as students who pay for their meals.
 This is an equal opportunity program.
 Students who are determined eligible for reduced-price meals may pay single, weekly, or monthly for breakfast and/or lunch.
 The State of Iowa sets the price for this category of meals.